govau/notify-client-python/DOCUMENTATION.md

 client = notify.Client(api_key)
 ```

-To get an API key, [sign in to GOV.UK Notify](https://www.notifications.service.gov.uk/) and go to the __API integration__ page.
+To get an API key, [sign in to Notify](https://notify.gov.au) and go to the **API integration** page.
 You can find more information in the [API keys](#api-keys) section of this documentation.

 # Send a message

-You can use GOV.UK Notify to send text messages, emails and letters.
+You can use Notify to send text messages, emails and letters.

 ## Send a text message